 but a bit of work.
 UPDATE: Since revisiting this recipe I have made it so it is a one pan meal!
 The recipe tastes exactly like the original method, but reduces cooking time (and dishes!) drastically!

 As always, the white wine is optional but I swear it makes this dish.
-I love it paired with mushrooms and it really brings through the earthiness of the mushrooms without masking flavours.
+I love it paired with mushrooms and it really brings through the earthiness of the mushrooms without masking flavors.
 UPDATE: When I revisited this recipe I was actually out of white wine.
 I used red wine instead and it was just as good, if not better!
-If alcohol isn’t your thing, just use more broth!
+If alcohol isn't your thing, just use more broth!

 - 1.5 pounds baby OR Creamer potatoes, washed and left whole

 - 2 large portobello mushrooms, halved and sliced ¼-1/2 inch thick